vhaghani26/epigenerator/README.md

-# Simplifying Complex Data: A Practical Workflow for Whole Genome Bisulfite Sequencing (WGBS) Analysis
+# Epigenerator: A Practical Workflow for Whole Genome Bisulfite Sequencing (WGBS) Analysis

 ## Table of Contents